109 Richardson Hall

 Because of the technical and professional nature of the college’s curricula, the college reserves the right to determine whether courses taken at another institution satisfy the college’s curricular requirements.
 In general, equivalent college-level courses successfully completed at an accredited college or university are accepted.
-OSU students requesting transfer to the College of Forestry must be a student in good academic standing at the university.
+OSU students requesting transfer to the College of Forestry must be in good academic standing at the university.
 Please contact the Student Services Office at 541-737-1594 for additional information.

 The College of Forestry is committed to helping students succeed.
 Students meet with an advisor each term.
 Advisors are valuable sources of information about degree program options and choices, mentoring, and other special opportunities in line with students’ interests.
-Advising personnel in the college’s Student Services Office are also available to help with university rules and regulations, job placement, exchange programs, and referrals to cross-campus programs and services.
+Advising personnel and the Student Services Office are available to help with university rules and regulations, job placement, exchange programs, and referrals to cross-campus programs and services.
 Students are encouraged to take an active role in their program planning, and to use their time at OSU to develop themselves both academically and professionally.

-The college and the OSU Career Services Center provide up-to-date information for both seasonal and permanent work and offer a full array of career services to prepare undergraduates and graduates for jobs.
+The college and the OSU Career Development Center provide up-to-date information for both seasonal and permanent work and offer a full array of career services to prepare undergraduates and graduates for jobs.

 Peavy and Richardson Halls contain modern classroom, laboratory, computer, and study facilities that support learning.
 We also offer a Self-Learning Center where students have access to educational materials, computers, and group study sessions.
 Our Wood Innovation Center promotes great relationships between students, employers, and faculty.

 Classes use the nearby college forests for field instruction and research projects.
 In addition to the 11,500 acres in the McDonald-Dunn Forests, the college manages other forests in Oregon for education and research.